175 Random Facts So Interesting You'll Say, "OMG!"

-The year 2018 has seen a lot of world records beaten, from the cat with the longest tail to the most layers on a ball of paint.
-Once again, it was a banner year for Japan's record breaker for most records broken: Cherry Yoshitake, a children's entertainer who goes by "Mr. Cherry.”
-This year alone, Mr. Cherry set one-minute records for the most pairs of underwear pulled on (36), the most baked beans eaten (71), and the most apples bobbed (37).
+Japan's record breaker for most records broken is Cherry Yoshitake, a children's entertainer who goes by "Mr. Cherry."
+In 2018 alone, Mr. Cherry set one-minute records for the most pairs of underwear pulled on (36), the most baked beans eaten (71), and the most apples bobbed (37).

 Greenland Sharks are known to be some of the oldest living animals in our world.
-Researchers did carbon dating on a Greenland Shark that was caught four years ago and found it to be around 392 years old.
-Further testing revealed that our fishy friends could be up to 512 years old.
-Yes, that would mean that our geriatric friends would have been alive when Leonardo Da Vinci painted the "Mona Lisa.”
-Still, they aren’t as friendly as they look as they are apex predators, or top predators, within their ecosystem.
+Researchers did carbon dating on a Greenland Shark that was caught in 2014 and found it to be around 392 years old.
+Further testing revealed that our fishy friends could be up to 500 years old.
+Yes, that would mean that our geriatric friends would have been alive when Leonardo Da Vinci painted the "Mona Lisa."

 If you've ever been accused of "living under a rock," you'll feel right at home in Setenil de Las Bodegas in Spain.
 Many of this tiny town's 3,000 residents live and work and play in a gorge beneath a huge rocky outcropping, where homes are built right into the rock.
 It provides so much shelter that historians think this area has been occupied by human settlements since the Stone Age.